Mara Darmousli

 Mara Darmousli, in Greek: Μάρα Δαρμουσλή, (born 15 August, in Ptolemaida, Greece) is a Greek former fashion model and current actress.

 She has appeared in many international fashion events and magazines, her face appearing on the covers of such magazines as Vogue, Marie Claire and Bazaar.
 Her international advertisements include Pantene, Parah, Nivea, Simone Perele, Triumph, Clairol, Garnier and Carita.

 In 1998 she was discovered by model agent and producer of the Greek Elite Model Look contest Nikos Voglis.
 She entered the contest and won first place in the Greek Elite Model Look final.
 She then advanced to the Nice International final, held in September in the French Riviera, where she came in third overall in the Pantene contest.
 Voglis as the owner of Prestige agency in Athens, managed the first years of her career.

 She was a musician/performer with the percussion group "Ichodrasi".
 While still modeling She studied acting at Theatre Embros, physical and devised theatre at So7 and political sciences and history at Panteion University.

 Mara was member of "ANASA" the first non-profit organisation for nutritional disorders in Greece.

 In March 2007, she was awarded "Model of the Year" in Greece.

-She has a son born 31 of march 2006 named Angel.
+Personal life

+From 2005 to 2008 Darmousli was married to Muay Thai fighter Pavlos Kaponis.
+They have a son, Angelos (b.
+2006).
+Since 2020, Darmousli has been married to chef Vasilis Tsatsakis and they have a son, Michalis (b.
+2022).